 * * *

-“I’m sorry again about the photos, Mr. Rivers,” Devin said, sitting beside him again, scattering a faint yellow dust on the park bench.
+“I’m sorry again about the photos, Mr. Rivers,” Devin said, sitting beside him again, scattering a faint yellow dust on the wood and wrought-iron bench.
 Different day, same pollen tickling at his throat.
 “I brought a different camera today, just to make sure.
 Two of them, actually.”

 Indeed two cameras hung from her shoulders on neat black leather straps.
 Erlon smiled, grateful for her diligence.